aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/gif-image-layers-to-tiff/_index.md

 ## Prerequisites
 Before we get started, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK) installed on your machine.
 - Aspose.PSD for Java library.
-You can download it [here](https://releases.aspose.com/psd/java/).
+You can download it [download the Aspose.PSD for Java library](https://releases.aspose.com/psd/java/).
 - An integrated development environment (IDE) such as Eclipse or IntelliJ IDEA.

 ## Import Packages